 - It saves labour to a considerable extent as it enables the monthly totals to be posted to the ledger instead of daily details.

 - It develops and trains young staff.

-- Effective control can be exercised over small payment because the chief cashier checks the payment and the supporting vouchers periodically.
+- Effective control can be exercised over small payments because the chief cashier checks the payment and the supporting vouchers periodically.

 - It even saves time because instead of making the entry in each ledger a transaction is recorded in a particular head at a time.

-- It makes cash transaction more clear and transparent for accountancy propose.
+- It makes cash transactions more clear and transparent for the accountancy propose.